Imactuallyjuan/Terrin/replit.md

   * Implemented priority levels and completion percentage tracking
   * Built messaging interface with conversation management and message threading
   * Added project update history and automated status change logging
+- June 18, 2025.
+Functional Landing Page Navigation & Inclusive Professional Requirements
+  * Created comprehensive "How it Works" page with AI estimate demo and platform benefits
+  * Built "Find Contractors" page with sample contractor profiles and verification process
+  * Developed "For Professionals" page with inclusive requirements for all contractor sizes
+  * Updated header navigation to link to functional preview pages instead of anchors
+  * Made contractor requirements welcoming to freelancers and small businesses
+  * Added mentorship program support for new professionals entering the industry
+  * Fixed projects page 404 error with full project management functionality
 ```

 ## User Preferences